No further Covid-19 restrictions following Stormont Executive meeting - NewsBreak

 Ministers are to meet again on January 6.

+“It is critical that we can continue to deliver those key services to the public and this new policy is the right approach at this time.”

-On Thursday they heard that the Omicron variant was estimated to be accounting for 90% of cases in the region.
+On Thursday minister heard that the Omicron variant was estimated to be accounting for 90% of cases in the region.

 Department of Health modelling data seen by the PA news agency, which was presented to ministers, indicated that while the Delta variant was expected to gradually decline, a “more modest Delta epidemic” could persist in parallel with a larger Omicron outbreak.